-The course deals with introduction to biochemistry which will cover the following topics: Chemical basis of Life, Biochemistry of Carbohydrates, relation to vital living activities.
+The course deals with introduction to biochemistry which will cover the following topics: Chemical basis of Life, Biochemistry of Carbohydrates, Lipids, Proteins, Nucleic Acids, Vitamins and Hormones, Classification, Biochemical Properties and vitality of each group to be discussed in relation to vital living activities.
 The emphasis shall be on metabolic pathways most concerned with organism nutrition and energy requirement (glycolysis, Krebs cycle, oxidative phosphorylation).